|

 Before and After Nightstand Makeover

-We are redoing our bedroom on a tight $500 budget and we only have one nightstand.
-We chose an antique cabinet I had previously chalkpainted for a lovely printer stand to makeover into a nightstand.
+A night stand makeover is so worth the time and effort, whether your fixing a thrift store find, or like us, updating and repurposing a piece you already own.
+We are redoing our bedroom on a tight $500 budget and we currently have one nightstand.
+We chose an antique cabinet I had previously chalk painted into a lovely printer stand, I needed a night stand more.

 This nightstand is really pretty with lovely detailed legs and embellishments, it deserve to be upstairs instead of hid in our too cold basement craft room.
 The problem was the chalk paint.